giraffacorp/renovate-config/README.md

 ### Current Configuration Features

-- **ArgoCD Integration**: Configured to recognize ArgoCD YAML files in specific directories
+- **ArgoCD Integration**: Configured to recognize ArgoCD YAML files in `argocd` directories

 ## How to Use

-Other repositories in the can inherit this configuration by referencing it in their own Renovate configuration:
+Other repositories can inherit this configuration by referencing it in their own Renovate configuration:

 ```json
 {